-Capital contributions totaling \$6,560,210 are due from the Investor Member when certain milestones are achieved as disclosed in the Operating Agreement.
-As of December 31, 2019 the Investor Member has funded \$600,000.
+Capital contributions totaling \$4,817,971, including an upward adjuster of \$11,722, are to be funded from the Investor Member when certain milestones are achieved as disclosed in the Operating Agreement.
+As of December 31, 2019 the Investor Member has funded \$4,163,722.
 The above contributions are subject to adjustment as defined in the Operating Agreement.
-The Managing Member is required to make contributions of \$100 and the Special Member is required to make contributions of \$10.
-As of December 31, 2019, \$5,960,210 remains payable.
+As of December 31, 2019, \$654,249 remains to be contributed.
+The Managing Member is required to made contributions of \$100 and the Special Member is required to make contributions of \$10.